 Good research has always been about evidence.
 Reliable evidence.
-The Bias in Research node aims to ensure that research, and related policy decisions, rest on strong and unbiased pillars of evidence.
+The bias in research node aims to ensure that research, and related policy decisions, rest on strong and unbiased pillars of evidence.

-Participating researchers are also involved in designing and testing rigorous interventions to:
+Researchers in this Node are also involved in designing and testing rigorous interventions to:

 Our research is already having an impact.